EMERGING MARKETS-Most Asian FX, stocks muted; await inflation and central bank cues

 By Archishma Iyer

-Nov 27 (Reuters) - Most Asian currencies started the week on a subdued note with the Taiwan dollar leading gains on Monday, while emerging Asian equities slipped as investors awaited further clues on the outlook for inflation globally.
+Nov 27 (Reuters) - Most Asian currencies drifted in a narrow range on Monday with the Thai baht and the Indonesian rupiah leading gains, while their equity peers slipped as investors awaited further clues on the outlook for inflation globally.

-Market participants will look forward to the U.S. Personal Consumption Index and inflation data from the Europe later this week, which will result in opportunities for their respective central banks to ease their hawkish stances.
+Market participants look forward to the U.S. Personal Consumption Index and inflation data from Europe this week, which could prompt their respective central banks to ease their hawkish stances.
 MKTS/GLOB

 Data last week showed U.S. business activity held steady in November, but employment in the private sector declined.

-The Taiwan dollar TWD=TP rose about 0.2%, and is up about 2.6% since the start of November, headed for its best month since January.
+Back in the region, Thailand baht THB=TH and the Indonesian rupiah IDR= rose 0.4% and 0.3% each, leading the pack for the day, while the Singapore dollar SGD= and the Malaysian ringgit MYR= edged marginally higher.

-"It’s been about positioning and catch up.
-The last two weeks have been about beta and USD position unwinding in the region, and we think it’s not yet about fundamental convictions," Natwest analysts wrote.
+Additionally, Taiwan's dollar TWD=TP ended about 0.2% higher, and is on track for its best month in a year.

-Other currencies including the Thailand baht THB=TH, Singapore dollar SGD= and the Malaysian ringgit MYR= traded flat.
+Separately, South Korea and Thailand are set to announce their respective monetary policy decisions later this week, where both central banks are expected to stand pat on rates.

-South Korea and Thailand are set to announce their respective policy decisions later this week, where both central banks are expected to stand pat on rates.
+The South Korean and Thai currencies are presently the best performing emerging Asia units during the quarter, up more than 3% each.

-Both currencies are presently the best performing emerging Asia units during the quarter, up as much as 3.1%.
-The South Korean won KRW=KFTC has logged the highest gains for the month as well, up 2.7%.
+The South Korean won KRW=KFTC has logged the highest gains for the month, up 2.7%, while the Philippines peso PHP= and Chinese yuan CNY=CXFS have risen more than 2%.

-The MSCI International Emerging Market Currency Index .MIEM00000CUS has gained 2.3% in November, poised for its best month since the start of the year, but was down about 0.2% on Monday.
+The MSCI International Emerging Market Currency Index .MIEM00000CUS has gained 2.3% in November, poised for its best month since the start of the year.

-Among Asian equities, stocks in Singapore .STI, Malaysia .KLSE and Thailand .SETI were down in the range of 0.2% and 0.6%.
+Among Asian equities, stocks in Singapore .STI, Taiwan .TWII and Thailand .SETI were down between 0.1% and 0.8%

 HIGHLIGHTS: